Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

 \subsection{A two-dimensional example}

 We now consider the simplest case when $n=2$ and the symplectic space is $\mathbb{R}^4$.
-In addition to one-dimensional forth-and-back trajectories mentioned above, it is easy to see from the canonical Hamiltonian equations
+In addition to one-dimensional back-and-forth trajectories mentioned above, it is easy to see from the canonical Hamiltonian equations

-that any other trajectory looks like the one in Figure~\ref{figure:1} (its projection on $p$- and $q$-subspace are shown) or this one with the opposite direction obtained by the substitution $t \rightarrow -t$.
+that any other trajectory looks like the one in Figure~\ref{figure:1} (its projection onto $p$- and $q$-subspace are shown) or this one with the opposite direction obtained by the substitution $t \rightarrow -t$.

-Take a closer look at one trajectory's cycle.
+Take a closer look at a trajectory's cycle.
 In the planar case we can rotate one of the planes to make both norms look similar (although making a non-symplectic transform), that is we introduce variables